-A number of scattered stones beside Circle 1 are the remains of a destroyed circle, which was about 16 meters in diameter.
-The confusion of stones at this monument has led to differing opinions as to the numbering of the Carrowmore sites.
-It is most likely that there was only one circle here, the confusion arising when Wood-Martin began to use a differing numbering system to Petrie.
+A number of scattered stones beside Circle 1 are the remains of Circle 2 which was probably about 16 meters in diameter.
+The confusion of large boulders here led to differing opinions as to the numbering of the Carrowmore sites, arising when Wood-Martin began to use a differing numbering system to Petrie.
 Early reports state that human bones were found here.

 Borlase's report, 1895

 "It is 52 feet in diameter.
 The stones are of great size, but the greater number of them have been removed to an adjoining wall.
 Human bones have also been discovered within this circle." - Petrie.